mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    ![deploy-env-templates](assets/diagrams/iacDeployment/008_gitlab_deploy_env_templates.png)

-1. Once you opened **deploy-env-templates**, you need to provide some environment variables (**Update CI/CD variables**):
+1. Once you opened **deploy-env-templates**, you need to provide some environment variables:
-   - **ENV_TO_UPDATE** → the name of the environment that you want to update (in our example, it will be: `sw004`) <!--EDITORIAL COMMENT: Is this the switch environment that we defined in custom-config/environment.yaml?
-Or is this any random name that I am defining now? -->
+   - **ENV_TO_UPDATE** → the name of the environment that you want to update, it is the environment that you defined in the `custom-config/environment.yaml` file in section [Control Center: Deploy the Control Center](#control-center-deploy-the-control-center) (in our example, it will be: `sw004`)
    - **IAC_MODULES_VERSION_TO_UPDATE** → the version of Terraform that you want to use (in our example, it will be: `v5.9.0`)

 1. Run the job.
 This will populate the project of the Switch.